GooBall

-GooBall is a 2005 an arcade-style puzzle video game developed by Over The Edge Entertainment (now Unity Technologies) for Mac OS X and published by Ambrosia Software.
+GooBall is a 2005 arcade-style puzzle video game developed by Over The Edge Entertainment (now Unity Technologies) for Mac OS X and published by Ambrosia Software.
 It is Over The Edge's first game, and runs on an early beta version of the Unity engine, which it was meant to showcase.
 Though it was highly downloaded, the game was commercially unsuccessful, leading Over The Edge to change its focus from making games, to making the Unity engine.

 Gameplay

 The player assumes the role of an alien stranded on Earth.
 "Goober", as the alien becomes known to the CIA, is stuck inside a life support device made of protoplasm.
 The gameplay is similar to the Super Monkey Ball series in that the player tilts the environment, which causes Goober to roll around in it, collecting gems and making its way to the end gate within the imparted time.
 Goober can stick to surfaces by holding down the command key; this ability can be used to climb walls, or to avoid falling off from ledges.
 Jumping while in sticky mode launches Goober away from the wall, which players can use to reach the end of more advanced levels.